wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1816.md

 14 Even Russel, and Hopkins, and Tupper, and Campbell, and Williams, and others, who drove the red savages before them.

-1/5 And burnt their villages,* and laid waste their habitations, and slew many of them; for it is written in the holy scripture, Blood for blood !
+1/5 And burnt their villages,* and laid waste their habitations, and slew many of them ; for it is written in the holy scripture, Blood for blood !

 16 Nevertheless, they treated the savage prisoners who fell into their hands kindly ; neither suffered they the people to buffet them.